PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 top-level pre-add/resize call.
 Commit and push only; do not create, reopen, or update a pull request.

+## SiNet terminal-layout result characterization checkpoint

+`run_sinet_terminal_layout_recovery()` executes three fixed invocations in
+order: shuffle-residual recovery, the injected pre-add/resize callback, and terminal affine/PRELU recovery.
+The callback intentionally accepts no arguments and can return any value.
+The generic recovery runner already returns all three child results, while the phase runner and local helper currently discard the tuple.

+There are exactly two zero-argument direct calls.
+The terminal call follows terminal clamp/unary/ReLU cleanup and precedes HardSwish-SE recovery.
+The very-late call follows `_post_terminal_indexed_shape_convergence_stats` and precedes a separate top-level pre-add/resize recovery call.

+A strict expected-failure contract selects `_terminal_sinet_layout_recovery_results` and `_very_late_sinet_layout_recovery_results`.
+It fixes the three-result order, arbitrary callback result, `Tuple[Any, ...]` phase/helper boundary, direct-call count and policies, context wiring, and both surrounding sequences.

+At implementation, transparently return the existing tuple through the phase runner and local helper, then replace only the two raw direct expressions with assignments.
+Do not change any child, the injected callback, child order, context, surrounding recovery calls, dependencies, diagnostics, or TensorFlow behavior.
+Do not add a result consumer or guard.

+Characterization validation completed sequentially under `uv`:

+- SiNet terminal and pre-add/resize orchestration, indexed-convergence and Singleton boundaries, architecture, and pass-efficiency coverage:
+  `343 passed, 1 xfailed in 18.47s`

+The sole strict expected failure is the intentionally unimplemented ordered result propagation contract.
+One stale pre-add/resize boundary assertion was also updated to recognize the already captured Singleton result explicitly.
+Implement only the propagation contract, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Earlier Split/Conv/Concat bridge result retention implementation checkpoint

 The terminal-QKV call now retains